essentiasoftserv/openbharatocr/README.md

 **Aadhaar Card**

-In this funtion, Aadhaar Card front and back image will pass as path in the function and the output will be in dict.
+In this function, Aadhaar Card front and back image will pass as path in the function and the output will be in dict.

 ```
 import openbharatocr